Taeon/PHPObjectExplorer/README.md

 ...that's it.

-The output is 'collpased' by default.
+The output is 'collapsed' by default.
 Click on any property to expand it.